PROJECTS

 Submit your assignments to the Box Account with the following content:

-An AIF or WAV file (with standard sampling rate and bit depth) labelled with the specified filename
+An AIFF or WAV file (with standard sampling rate and bit depth) labelled with the specified filename

 Screen shot(s) of your software session